heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 This visualization shows attrition rates across income groups (low, medium, and high) using a bar chart.

 This view is important because it helps assess whether compensation is related to employee turnover.
 Salary is a fundamental factor in employment decisions, and visualizing attrition across income levels makes it easier to evaluate its impact.

-The chart typically shows that employees in the low-income group have the highest attrition, while higher-income groups show lower turnover.
-This supports the conclusion that lower compensation is associated with higher attrition and suggests that salary may play a key role in employee retention.

 <img width="999" height="799" alt="Dashboard 1" src="https://github.com/user-attachments/assets/e898305e-5059-4f15-87ab-15afb2885c8f" />